 - Tolerances for flanges shall be in accordance with ASME B16.5, section 7 for flanges up to NPS 24, and ASME B16.47 for flanges over NPS 24.

 Raised face flanges shall be specified in ratings up to Class 600.
 These flanges are supplied with a 0.06 inch raised face, which is included in the minimum flange thickness.
-Finished height of the face shall be less than nominal pipe wall thickness.
+The finished height of the face shall be less than the nominal pipe wall thickness.
 Flanges in classes over 600 are supplied with a 0.25 inch raised face that is additional to the minimum flange thickness.

-o In ring joint flanges, thickness of lap remaining after machining the ring groove shall not be less than the nominal wall thickness of the pipe used.
+In ring-joint flanges, the thickness of the lap remaining after machining the ring groove shall not be less than the nominal wall thickness of the pipe used.
 Ring joint flanges for use with ASME B16.20 ring joint gaskets shall be used for:

-o API 6A Type 6B flanges (well head piping)
+- API 6A Type 6B flanges (wellhead piping)

 Mis-matches between pipe and flange shall be corrected during fabrication.
-Weldneck shall be taper bored, if specified in the purchase description.
+Weldneck shall be taper bored if specified in the purchase description.
 Pipe wall thickness shall be specified in the purchase description to ensure that the flange is bored within the specified tolerance.

 Flange Material Limitations

-Cast Iron Flanges.
-Gray cast iron flanges shall not be used for process piping within the battery limits of any plant.
+Cast Iron Flanges: Gray cast iron flanges shall not be used for process piping within the battery limits of any plant.
 The only exception shall be for use in approved fire systems.
 The material shall be ASTM A 126, Class B.

-Ductile Iron Flanges.
-Ductile iron flanges may be used, in proprietary systems, for example plastic lined steel piping, as back-up flanges for lapped joints.
+Ductile Iron Flanges: Ductile iron flanges may be used, in proprietary systems, for example, plastic-lined steel piping, as back-up flanges for lapped joints.

 ASME B16.1 Class 125 and class 250 cast iron flanges may be mated with ASME B 16.5 class 150 and 300 steel flanges respectively.
-However care shall be exercised to ensure that a flat-faced cast iron flange shall mate only with a flat faced steel flange, and vice versa.
+However, care shall be exercised to ensure that a flat-faced cast iron flange shall mate only with a flat-faced steel flange, and vice versa.